alexs2112/University-Notes/2023-Winter/ARKY205/05 - Australopithecus, Earliest Hominins.md

 ### Kenyanthropus
  - Approximately 3.5 mya (Pliocene)
  - Poorly understood species, very similar to Australopithecus
- - [todo]
+ - Discovered by Maeve Leakey (2001) on shore of late Turkana in northern Kenya

 ### Paranthropus
  - Robust Australopithecus due to massive molars, face muscles that aided in chewing
  - Earliest know specimen dates to 2.5 mya, most recent to 1.4 mya (Pleistocene)
- - Louis Leakey nicknamed them Nutcracker Man, believed huge jaw helped subsist on diet [todo]
+ - Louis Leakey nicknamed them Nutcracker Man, believed huge jaw helped subsist on diet of seeds or fruits with hard outer coatings

 ### Most Famous Australopithecus
  - Donald Johnson in 1974, Hadar region of Ethiopia, named Lucy